Gearing-up Future Innovators: AHS robotics classes visits 97th AMW

-Students from Altus High School’s robotics class and Airmen from Altus Air Force Base (AFB), Oklahoma, pose for a photo in front of the 97th Communications Squadron at Altus AFB, Oklahoma, May 2, 2024.
-The students visited the unit and learned about the squadron’s daily responsibilities.
-(U.S. Air Force photo by Airman 1st Class Jonah G. Bliss)
+Students from Altus High School’s robotics classes visited the 97th Communications Squadron at Altus Air Force Base, Oklahoma, May 2, 2024.

+Airmen from the unit informed the students about the different opportunities in the Air Force and the responsibilities the communications squadron holds at the base.

+The robotics class was comprised of science, technology, engineering, and mathematics students.
+Capt.
+Alexander Franco, 97th Communications Squadron quality assurance officer in charge, explained the significance of hosting the STEM students.

 |Date Taken: